activist-org/activist/CONTRIBUTING.md

 python manage.py runserver
 ```

-You can then visit http://localhost:8000/ to see the development backend build once the server is up and running.
+You can then visit <http://localhost:8000/admin> to see the development backend admin UI as well as <http://localhost:8000/v1/schema/swagger-ui/> for the Swagger UI once the server is up and running.

 </p>
 </details>